Cold feet? 12 tips for dealing with wedding and marriage anxiety

 💙 Check out these 9 mindful tips to help you be more present and live in the moment — even when your wedding stress is high.

-5. Set realistic expectations
+8. Set realistic expectations

 Look, it won’t all be heart-eye emojis.
-Marriages, like any relationship, will have its ups and downs and that includes the path to getting married.
+Marriages, like any relationship, will have its ups and downs, and that includes the path to getting married.
 Accepting that your journey—and emotions—will be messy at times can help to right size your expectations and reduce pressure on yourself and your partner.

 💙 Practice releasing Expectations that aren’t serving you in this session of the Daily Calm.

-7. Learn about marriage and what to expect
+10. Learn what to expect from marriage

 A little knowledge can go a long way to curb anxiety.
 Read books, attend premarital counseling, or take workshops to prepare you for what’s ahead.
 You’re not expected to know how to do something you’ve never done before, so study for this next chapter like you would any skill you’re trying to learn.